 2) The Monkey’s Paw by W.W.
 Jacobs

 “The Monkey’s Paw” by W.W.
-Jacobs is a twisted tale of watching what you wish for!
+Jacobs is a twisted tale carrying a familiar “be careful what you wish for!” warning.
 Mr. and Mrs. White and their adult son, Herbert, are taken on quite a ride when a friend who served in the British army brings them a mummified monkey’s paw when he joins them for dinner.
 Your students will be at the edge of their seats as they follow the White family’s journey until the very end.